In this week’s Success Newsletter, I would like to reveal the 7 steps to help mend a broken relationship and broken heart.

 Both these definitions can apply to a relationship – that it no longer works as one piece and the unity is gone and; the relationship is overcome with feelings of defeat and despair.

-We often don’t realize that we are in relationships with everyone in our world and life – not just our romantic partner.
+We often don’t realize that realize that we are in relationships with everyone in our world and life – not just our romantic partner.
 We are in relationship with our siblings, work colleagues, boss, employees, parents, neighbors and so forth.

 When our relationship is working well, we feel a sense of unity – along with a host of other positive emotions and feelings such as significance, love, joy, power, safety, security, desirability, worthiness, valuable, etc.